PennLINC/S-A_ArchetypalAxis/index.md

-# NEURODEVELOPMENTAL OF THE ASSOCIATION CORTICES
+# NEURODEVELOPMENT OF THE ASSOCIATION CORTICES

 *The human brain undergoes a prolonged period of cortical development that spans multiple decades.
 During childhood and adolescence, cortical development progresses from lower-order, primary and unimodal cortices with sensory and motor functions to higher-order, transmodal association cortices subserving executive, socioemotional, and mentalizing functions.
 The spatiotemporal patterning of cortical maturation thus proceeds in a hierarchical manner, conforming to an evolutionarily rooted, sensorimotor-to-association axis of cortical organization.
 This developmental program has been characterized by data derived from multimodal human neuroimaging and is linked to the hierarchical unfolding of plasticity-related neurobiological events.
 Critically, this developmental program serves to enhance feature variation between lower-order and higher-order regions, thus endowing the brain’s association cortices with unique functional properties.
 However, accumulating evidence suggests that protracted plasticity within late-maturing association cortices, which represents a defining feature of the human developmental program, also confers risk for diverse developmental psychopathologies.*

 ### Current Project Status
-Published in Neuron (2021) as **Neurodevelopment of the association cortices: Patterns, mechanisms, and implications for psychopathology"
+Published in Neuron (2021) as **Neurodevelopment of the association cortices: Patterns, mechanisms, and implications for psychopathology**

 ### Publication DOI
 **<https://doi.org/10.1016/j.neuron.2021.06.016>**